psychoinformatics-de/rdm-course/README.md

 The `_config.yml` file in the repo root allows several options for customization.
-The `carpentry` variable is set to `swc` (line 10), meaning that for any updates where we want DataLad-specific content to display we will have to ensure these are edited wherever required by `swc`-specific logic.
+The `carpentry` variable is set to `swc` (line 10), meaning that for any updates where we want DataLad-specific content to display we will have to ensure these are edited wherever `swc`-specific logic occurs.

 ## Editing the main page